 Introduction

 Nandikund is one of the Himalayas' most mythologically charged lakes — a high-altitude glacial lake at 14,268 ft where, according to local legend, Lord Shiva's sacred sword (khand) fell and sank into the depths.
-Tucked deep into the Mandal River valley above Mandal village in Chamoli district, Nandikund sits beneath a dramatic cirque of unnamed peaks and glaciers.
+Tucked deep into the Ransi River valley above Ransi Village in Chamoli district, Nandikund sits beneath a dramatic cirque of unnamed peaks and glaciers.
 The trek is extraordinarily offbeat — it sees fewer than 200 trekkers per year — passing through pristine bugyals, ancient shepherd trails, and stunning high-altitude terrain that most trekkers in India never encounter.
 The lake itself is a vivid blue-green oval, mirror-smooth on clear days, ringed by snowfields that persist even in September.
 For those seeking a genuinely undiscovered Himalayan gem with mythological depth and complete solitude, Nandikund is the answer.

 Ready to book?
 Compare verified operators for Nandikund Trek — transparent pricing, no paid rankings.